A Guide to Horse Racing in the United States

 The Human Elements of Horse Racing

-Trainers are an underrated part of the sport, but bettors know how important they can be to the success of a horse.
-A trainer is responsible for the daily care of the horses, including the training, feeding, and workout regimen that gets them ready for the big races.
-Trainers are paid much the same way as jockeys and can be paid very well for hard work that usually begins in the wee hours of the morning every day.
+Trainers are an underrated part of the sport, but bettors know how important they can be to a horse's success.
+A trainer is responsible for the day-to-day care of the horses, including training, feeding, and preparing them for the big races.
+Trainers are paid similarly to jockeys and can be very well compensated for the hard work that usually begins in the early hours of the morning each day.

-The owners are the people putting up big money to buy horses, often thousands of dollars at a time.
-In many cases, the high cost of buying horses requires several people to enter into a syndicate.
-It may seem like a steep cost, but considering the potential rewards for owners in terms of purses and potential breeding fees, it is often worth it.
+The owners are the people who spend a lot of money to buy horses, often thousands of dollars at a time.
+In many cases, the high cost of buying horses requires several people to form a syndicate.
+This may seem like a high cost, but when you consider the potential rewards to the owners in terms of purses and potential breeding fees, it is often worth it.

-SSpeaking of breeders, they are another element of the horse racing infrastructure in the United States.
-These individuals and organizations match up former Thoroughbred racers and breed potential new champions.
+Speaking of breeders, they are another element of the horse racing infrastructure in the United States.
+These individuals and organizations bring together former Thoroughbred racers and breed potential new champions.
 This can be one of the most lucrative parts of the entire horse racing industry.

 Betting on Horse Racing in the United States

-There are still many off-track wagering sites spread around the United States as well, which allow you to bet on tracks without having actual racing on site.
-These sites have taken a hit, however, with the advent of the internet.
-Betting sites are everywhere on the net, offering the opportunity for you to wager without ever leaving your home.
+There are still many off-track betting sites in the United States that allow you to bet on tracks without actually going to the races.
+However, these sites have taken a hit with the advent of the Internet.
+Betting sites are everywhere on the net, giving you the opportunity to bet without ever leaving your home.

-It is important to understand that many of these sites are legitimate, but some can be problematic in terms of placing your wagers and collecting your winnings.
-Look to visit sites that have the seal of approval from the industry.
-Just about every horse racing establishment has their own site which allows you the opportunity to bet online.
+It is important to understand that many of these sites are legitimate, but some can be problematic in terms of placing your bets and collecting your winnings.
+Be sure to visit sites that have the industry's seal of approval.
+Just about every horse racing facility has its own website that allows you to bet online.

-TThere are many different ways that you can wager on a horse race, from picking the winner to playing different combinations of horses in so-called exotic wagers.
-You can wager a little or a lot, and the possibilities are endless.
-You can learn about the different ways to bet before you head to the track, although most racing programs offer a quick primer to help out.
+There are many different ways to bet on a horse race, from picking the winner to playing different combinations of horses in so-called exotic bets.
+You can bet a little or a lot, and the possibilities are endless.
+You can learn about the different ways to bet before you go to the track, although most racing programs offer a quick primer to help you out.

 Famous Race Tracks